aabbtree77/aabbtree77.github.io/README.md

 - quintessential-css-cube by zachstronaut to compactify a presentation of images.

-- Petit Formal Script Google Font.
+- monospace mostly, but also Petit Formal Script Google Font just for fun.

-- Python-Markdown which allows to style Markdown with CSS classes.
+- Python-Markdown which allows to style Markdown with CSS classes, but it is better to write HTML in Markdown for such cases unless styling is very simple.
 See also [https://github.com/Erkaman/erkaman.github.io](https://github.com/Erkaman/erkaman.github.io) where Python-Markdown is used as a minimal blogging engine to organize articles.

 - [Table generator](https://www.tablesgenerator.com/markdown_tables).